Shirazis of the Comoros

-The Shirazis of the Comoros, 138,000 people with Iranian heritage, are one of the largest ethnic group inhabiting the archipelago nation of Comoros near the east African coast and they represent 17% of the total population of the Comoros.
-Their origins are linked to Shiraz and the southwestern coastal region of Persia (now Iran).
+The Shirazis of the Comoros, 138,000 people with Iranian heritage, are one of the largest ethnic group inhabiting the archipelago nation of Comoros near the east African coast, representing 17% of the total population of that country.
+Their origins are linked by various traditions to Shiraz and the southwestern coastal region of Persia (now Iran), though some scholars instead assert an origin in Somalia.
 89,000 people or 11% of the population from the Comoros have Southeast Asian ancestry.
 The Shirazi people are notable for helping establish Sunni Islam in Comoros, and the wealth they accumulated from trading commodities and slaves.